Ride for $1 · Strand District stops · Cruise port access · Local food tours within walking distance

 Important Schedule Update

 Current Service: The trolley used to run seven days a week, but as of late August 2025, there’s been an interim schedule change.
 The trolley now operates Friday, Saturday, and Sunday only, from 10:00 a.m. until sunset (times change seasonally with daylight).
-Always check the official City of Galveston website for the most current schedule.
+Always check the official City of Galveston Transit Schedules for the most current information.

 The Route Reality Check